tomaka/luawrapper/README.md

 You also have the possibility to write and read pointers instead of plain objects.
 Raw pointers, `unique_ptr`s and `shared_ptr`s are also supported.
 Functions that have been registered for a type also work with these.

 Note however that inheritance is not supported.
 You need to register all of a type's functions, even if you have already registered the functions of its parents.
+Also you can't write an object and attempt to read a reference to its parent type, this would trigger an exception.

 #### Reading lua code from a file